LPM Info

 The first-year student can be ages 4, 5, or 6.
 My studio preference is for preschool-age children (age 4/5) to take the first year, kindergarteners (age 5/6) to take the second year, and first graders (age 6/7) to finish with the third year.

 Let’s Play Music Bridge Program extends the group learning environment for Let’s Play Music graduates.
-A materials fee (approx. $88) and tuition (starting at $65 a month for the 1st year) apply for 30 group lessons.
-Private sessions will also be added to help with students’ technique and hand position.
+Registration, materials fee (approx. $88), and tuition ($105 per month).
+Private sessions are offering in the summer prior to Bridge to help with students’ technique and hand position.

 Class 4-6 students.